microsoft/TokenReplace/README.md

 ---
 page_type: sample
-languages:
-- yaml
+languages: yaml
-products:
+products: GitHub
-- azure-devops
-description: "This is a simple example of how to replace tokens in code on-the-fly during a build script."
+description: "This is a simple example of how to replace tokens in code on-the-fly with a GitHub build action."
 urlFragment: "https://github.com/microsoft/TokenReplace"
 ---